 Included in the house complex was an observatory, which I’ve marked by an added red circle in the above map.
 From inside an observer could view the night skies through a window in its roof, which rotated three hundred and sixty degrees—surely apt for the scope of William’s visionary imagination.

 Sometime before the 1915 Sanborn map[vi] was made, the Merralls’ built out the street frontage of the house by an additional fifteen feet, not counting the window bays.
-It certainly looked as though they had come to Sunnyside to stay.

 A Hall for Sunnyside Neighbors